atusy/felp/README.md

 felp is a short of **f**unction h**elp**.
 This package provides functions to print source and help of a function simultaneously.
+Current test version seems to be support Linux and Mac OS X, but not Windows.

 ## Installation